Brandon Teena: Cultural and legal legacy

 JoAnn Brandon publicly objected to the media referring to her child as "he" and "Brandon."
 Following Hilary Swank's Oscar acceptance speech, JoAnn Brandon took offense at Swank for thanking "Brandon Teena" and referring to him as a man.
 "That set me off," said JoAnn Brandon.
 "She should not stand up there and thank my child.
 I get tired of people taking credit for what they don't know."
 However, in 2013, JoAnn told a reporter that she accepted Teena being referred to as transgender in the media.
 Although she was unhappy with how Boys Don't Cry portrayed the situation, she said about the film, "It gave them [gay and transgender advocates] a platform to voice their opinions, and I'm glad.
 There were a lot of people who didn't understand what it was [Teena] was going through.
 We've come a long way."
 When asked how the murder affects her life today, JoAnn replied, "I wonder how my life would be different if she was still with me.
 She would be such a joy to have around.
 She was always such a happy kid.
-I imagine her being a happy adult.
-And if being happy meant Teena living as a man, I would be fine with that."
+I imagine her being a happy adult," adding she would accept Teena living as a man.

 Brandon, an interactive web artwork created in 1998 by Shu Lea Cheang, was named for Brandon Teena.
 The artwork was commissioned by the Solomon R. Guggenheim Museum.
 Much of the site's content relates to Brandon's story.

 The British duo Pet Shop Boys released a song titled "Girls Don't Cry" (a bonus track on UK issue of I'm with Stupid) about Teena in 2006.
-Vancouver-based pop-punk band JPNSGRLS released the song "Brandon", off their debut 2014 album Circulation, in memory of Brandon Teena.
+Vancouver-based pop-punk band Hotel Mira released the song "Brandon", off their debut 2014 album Circulation, in memory of Brandon Teena.

 In 2018, Donna Minkowitz, the journalist whose reporting on Teena's murder first brought the story to a wider audience, wrote a piece for the Village Voice in which she expressed her regret for not understanding transgender people when she wrote her original report.